 Housing and Fencing Goats

 Fencing is a little more complex.
-Goats need a very strong fence that they can’t climb over, knock down or otherwise escape from.
+Goats need a very strong fence that they can’t climb over, knock down, or otherwise escape from.
 If there is so much as a tiny hole, they will find a way to get out.
 They use their lips to explore their world, so if a gate latch is loose, they can wiggle it open with their lips and escape.
-They also chew almost everything - rope, electrical wiring, and so on, are all fair game.
-And goats can jump and climb.
-Your goat house should have a climbing-proof roof.
+They also chew almost everything—rope, electrical wiring, and so on, are all fair game.
+Goats can jump and climb too, so your goat house should have a climbing-proof roof.

-High-tensile, smooth electrified wire is ideal if you want to take an existing fence and make it goat-proof.
-You can use a nonelectric fence at least four feet high, five feet for active breeds like Nubians.
-Brace corners and gates on the outside so the goats can’t climb up the braces.
-You can use wooden fencing, stock panels, or chain-link fence, or you can combine a wooden rail fence with woven wire.
+A smooth high-tensile electrified wire is ideal if you want to take an existing fence and make it goat-proof.
+You can use a nonelectric fence at least 4 feet high but aim for 5 feet for active breeds such as Nubians.
+Brace corners and gates on the outside so the goats can’t climb up.
+You can use wooden fencing, stock panels, a chain-link fence, or you can combine a wooden rail fence with woven wire.

 04 of 04

 Goats require additional hay even when they have pasture, as they can't eat all fresh grass.
-You can feed hay free choice - give them as much as they desire.
+You can feed hay free-choice—give them as much as they desire.
 Young goats and pregnant or milk-producing does require some goat "concentrate," or goat chow.
+Meat goats do well on just hay and browse unless they're nursing or growing kids.